BCODMO/biogeoscapes/2020-02-05-newsletter-2.md

 build international community support, as well as discussing potential science objectives and parameters.

-Upcoming plans include organizing national meetings to continue gauging interest and brainstorming scientific goals (see below).
+Upcoming plans include organizing national meetings to continue building interest and exploring potential scientific goals.
 In addition, initial intercalibration efforts are being encouraged for potential parameters such as the recently organized metagenomic and metaproteomic intercalibration projects (see below).
 Future sessions at international meetings are also being organized, such as at the Ocean Sciences Meeting in San Diego (CA, USA) in 2020 (see below).

-In parallel, we would like to find a way to facilitate the inclusion of more nations and researchers in BioGeoSCAPES activities.
-To help with this we have begun a list of ambassadors based on those who participated in the Woods Hole Scoping meeting and share it [here](https://docs.google.com/spreadsheets/u/0/d/1dG2Manobov6d5tuhU4QFWceCZGm9HQIkQz_Gyb435TQ/htmlview).
+In parallel, we would like to facilitate the inclusion of more nations and researchers in BioGeoSCAPES activities.
+To help with this we have begun a list of ambassadors [here](https://docs.google.com/spreadsheets/u/0/d/1dG2Manobov6d5tuhU4QFWceCZGm9HQIkQz_Gyb435TQ/htmlview).
+Please consider self-declaring if you wish, and if you wish to get involved contacting those listed would be a good first step.

 Please have a look and if you wish to add your name, please send an email to info@biogeoscapes.org.